alhasasin/cinowidgets/README.md

 # 🍞 CINO Bakery & Confectionary – Full Website + Smart Chatbot (Flask)

-This project is a fully functional Bakery Website built using Flask featuring:
+This project is a fully functional Bakery Website built using Flask featuring

 * A modern multi-page website
 * A smart intent-based chatbot